Bake or Break

 For those of you (like me) who prefer homemade over a mix, I am happy to tell you that this Blueberry Pineapple Dump Cake is made from scratch with no cake mix in sight.
 There’s just one extra step for mixing the topping, turning a crazy easy dessert into a crazy easy homemade dessert!

-I used a favorite fruit combination in this cake.
+• Blueberries pair perfectly with pineapple.
 While it might not be the first fruit pairing that comes to mind, blueberries and pineapple are one of my favorite flavor pairs.
 The tartness of the pineapple and the sweetness of the blueberries are perfect complements to each other.

 What You’ll Need

 • Pineapple – You can use fresh pineapple or canned.
-If using canned, be sure to drain it well.
+If you’re using canned, be sure to drain it well.

 • Chopped nuts – Use your favorite kind or a combination.
 Pecans, walnuts, hazelnuts, and almonds are all good choices.